Online Voter Registration

 Q: What is online voter registration?

-A: Online voter registration allows eligible residents to register to vote or update a registration to a new address or name through a secure website.
+A: Online voter registration allows eligible residents to register to vote or update their residence or mailing address, or name through a secure website.

 Q: How do I register to vote online?

-A: To register online, visit https://olvr.hawaii.gov.
-You must provide a Hawaii Driver’s License or State ID, and your Social Security Number.
-If you cannot provide these, you may submit a paper Wikiwiki Voter Registration & Permanent Absentee Application by mail, or in-person.
+A: To register online, visit olvr.hawaii.gov.
+You must provide a Hawaii Driver License or Hawaii State ID, and your Social Security Number.
+If you cannot provide these, you may submit a paper Voter Registration & Permanent Absentee Application by mail, or in-person.

 Q: Is there a deadline to register to vote online?